blog posts

 Next, to understand the difference between LAN and WAN, we will examine their uses and benefits for each case:

-to share resources such as printers and scanners, also software developers can use LAN to share development and testing tools in an office or a factory with the help of a client-server model.
+Software developers can also use LAN to share development and testing tools in an office or a factory with the help of a client-server model to share resources such as printers and scanners.

-An example of a WAN application is that, for example, a department head from the corporate office can share some data with his colleagues in the regional offices.
+An example of a WAN application is that a department head from the corporate office can share some data with his colleagues in the regional offices.
 Then they can share the data with their subgroups.

-Also, military operations need a very secure network for communication, which WAN is used for this scenario;
+Also, military operations need a very secure network for communication, which Wa AN is used for this scenario.

 What are the benefits of LAN?

-The advantage of using a LAN is that computer resources such as hard drives, DVD-ROMs, and printers can share local networks to significantly reduce the cost of purchasing hardware.
+The advantage of using a LAN is that computer resources such as hard drives, DVD-ROMs, and printers can be shared among local networks to significantly reduce the cost of purchasing hardware.
 Instead of buying software for each group, you can share the same software with everyone in the network.

-Data can be stored in the server from a computer hard disk for all network users, so you can quickly transfer data and messages through network computers.
+Data can be stored on the server from a computer’s hard disk for all network users, so you can quickly transfer data and messages through network computers.
 LAN network increases data security because its data management is only in one place.
-A local area network (LAN) allows sharing of a single Internet connection between all LAN users.
+A local area network (LAN) allows all LAN users to share a single Internet connection.

 What are the advantages of a WAN network?